When driving in Massachusetts, you have to have your foreign license on you at all times.

 You are not required to have an IDP on you when driving in the United States, though it is helpful to have if your license is printed in a non-English language.

-Massachusetts does not honor licenses from every foreign country, and a complete list of countries can be found in Appendix A of the MA Driver’s Manual.
+Massachusetts does not honor licenses from every foreign country.
+A complete list of countries can be found in Appendix A of the MA Driver’s Manual.
 An international version of a foreign driver’s license is only honored if on the complete list.

-Massachusetts is legally required to honor the provisions of the Agreement Between The Parties To The North Atlantic Treaty Regarding the Status of Forces (NATO).
+Massachusetts is legally required to honor the provisions of the Agreement Between The Parties To The North Atlantic Treaty Organization (NATO) Regarding the Status of Forces.
 NATO military and civilian personnel may drive in the Commonwealth, however they must have a photo ID and a movement order issued in English and French.
 Civilian dependents of NATO forces may use their home country license to drive in the state.